-Fife residents have been asked to share their thoughts on how the Scottish Fire and Rescue Service can make communities throughout the area a safer place.
+Renfrewshire residents and businesses are being asked to share their thoughts on how the Scottish Fire and Rescue Service (SFRS) can make communities throughout the area a safer place to live and work.

-"While we have knowledge from our day to day activities about what is most needed by people who live in Fife, it is an important part of our community engagement strategy to enable those representing the public to offer their views and valuable contribution to shaping the final local plan.
+He said: "While we have a good overall knowledge of local needs through our routine community engagement as part of our daily activities within Renfrewshire, it is still an important part of our community engagement strategy to enable those representing the public to offer their views and valuable contribution to shaping the final local plan.

-"We received helpful input and have taken account of that in our draft which is out to consultation and welcome comments from our partners and members of our communities on the proposals."
+"We have received helpful input to date and have taken account of that in our draft which is out to consultation and welcome further comments from our partners and members of our communities on the proposals."

-Members of the public have until 11 June to let SFRS know what they think of the plan, which sets out fire service priorities and objectives within the Fife area.
+Members of the public have until 26 June to let SFRS know what they think of the plan, which sets out fire service priorities and objectives within the Renfrewshire area.

-To see the SFRS Local Fire and Rescue Plan for Fife and to take part in the public consultation please click the link below:
+To see the SFRS Local Fire and Rescue Plan for Renfrewshire and to take part in the public consultation please click the link below:

-All responses made during the consultation will be considered and the final draft local plans – including any changes made following submissions by members of the public – will then be passed to Fife Council for final approval.
+All responses made during the consultation will be considered and the final draft local plans, including any changes made following submissions by members of the public, will then be passed to Renfrewshire Council for final approval.